intel/terraform-intel-aws-mysql/examples/intel-optimized-mysql-server-ico-by-densify/README.md

 ## AWS RDS MySQL Module - Intel Optimized Example using Intel Cloud Optimizer (ICO) by Densify

-Configuration in this directory creates an Amazon RDS Intel optimized instance for MySQL using recommended instance from Intel Cloud Optimizer.
+Configuration in this directory creates an Amazon RDS Intel optimized instance for MySQL using recommended instance from Intel Cloud Optimizer by Densify.
 Using this example requires a densify_recommndations.auto.tfvars file.
 You are expected to generate this file so this is a sample file only.
 In this sample file we will be using DB Idengifier = mobile-app-user2 with the example recommended instance type of db.m6i.xlarge.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.

+For further informaiotn on Intel Cloud Optimizer by Densify see: https://www.densify.com/product/intel/

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.